 However, at that time I wasn't ready.
 I thought I would still need that allusion of youth to get a job and pursue a romantic life.

 When I did change my mind, I started researching how to avoid cutting all the dyed portions and most importantly, my length off.
 Perhaps, there were some natural ways to strip dye out of hair.
-My first experiment was with a recipe of baking soda (opens up the hair cuticle), a strong dandruff shampoo, and common dish detergent.
+I was actually inspired by this 2017 post on the Coco's Loft blog.
+My first experiment was with a recipe of baking soda (it opens up the hair cuticle), a strong dandruff shampoo, and common dish detergent.
 I did notice, immediately, that the lather was a bit brown, so I think this method was working but at that point my last dye job had been months ago.
 So too little, too late.

 So, what's the stupid thing I did?
 Well, I couldn't stand the multiple shades in my hair.
 The white roots and the darker ends, I was fine with them.
 It was the middle section of my strands that were actually white underneath the old brown dye which was now faded and dull.
 My hair was now three distinct colors.
 I wanted that middle section and the dark ends to blend together so...
 I tried the "dying it three shades lighter" thing (see above) in hopes of repeating the earlier result...stripping back to the white strands and evenly dying the rest.

 Well, it didn't work!
 The dyed hair got darker and the glorious 2-inch white roots I had been cultivating now looked stained, as if I rubbed coffee grounds in my hair.
 Disappointed is not a strong enough word for how I felt.
 I tried the baking soda concoction again but it didn't work this time